 Step 3: Receiving your business license

-You will receive your City of Pasco endorsement approximately 2-6 weeks after you submit your completed application and appropriate payment.
+You will receive your City of Pasco endorsement from DOR approximately 2-6 weeks after submitting your completed application, appropriate payment, and required documentation.

 Special Licenses and Permits issued directly by the City

-Rental License: this applies to any person making available for rent any structure or part of a structure used as a single family residence, multiplexes, apartments, or mobile home
+- Rental License (PDF): this applies to any person making available for rent any structure or part of a structure used as a single-family residence, multiplexes, apartments, or mobile home

-Solicitor License: Any person who goes from house to house or from place to place in the City offering goods or services for sale.
+- Solicitor License (PDF): Any person who goes from house to house or from place to place in the City offering goods or services for sale.

 Please call (509) 545-3402 for more information on these permits.

-Fire Safety Inspection Program: The City has reinitiated a fire inspection program for "moderate" and "high" hazard businesses.
+- Fire Safety Inspection Program (PDF): The City has reinitiated a fire inspection program for "moderate" and "high" hazard businesses.
 There are additional fees for those businesses.